doc-metrix/contributing/README.md

 ### Specifications

+Specifications are documents describing a particular subset of computer performance metrics.
 Specifications should be JSON documents listing detailed metric information.
 For example, consider the specification for `cpu.user`:

 ``` javascript
 {}